 Unlike some of the proxy sites AnonyMouse does not have a colorful user interface.
 The good news though is that it gets the work done.
 There is a simple address bar where you fill out the website you want to visit.

 Dontfilter describes itself as anonymous website blocker and an online privacy tool.
 Simply enter the domain name in the URL bar and you’ll be good to go.

 Whoer.net/webproxy describes itself as a free and quick way to change your IP Address.
 But that’s not all you can do on this site.
 You can carry out a ping test which is aimed at helping website administrators to find out a server’s response time.
 You can also perform a speed test on your internet connection.

 BlewPass describes itself as a site that helps to bypass internet filters as well as firewalls.
 BlewPass promises that you will be anonymous when using their servers.

 Last but not least, kProxy completes our list.
-Established back in 2005, kProxy enables https protocol and is portable and free to use for everybody.
+You can also see our detailed kProxy review Established back in 2005, kProxy enables https protocol and is portable and free to use for everybody.
 Protect your anonymity and avoid limits, as its motto suggests!